How To Save a Marriage

 This is how my husband’s emotional affair began.

-(And I’m sure, in the back of mind, that if I hadn’t caught it in time, it would have naturally evolved into a physical affair as well.)
+(And I’m sure, in the back of my mind, that if I hadn’t caught it in time, it would have naturally evolved into a physical affair as well.)

 Your husband did not plan it, and his emotional cheating started innocently.
-He didn’t realize that this emotional attachment has threatened the very foundation of your marriage.
+He didn’t realize that this emotional attachment threatened the very foundation of your marriage.

 See the 4 stages of emotional affairs and how his friendship turned into an affair.